 While not often talked about, colorectal cancer is the fourth most common form of cancer.
 It starts in either the colon or rectum and if not caught early, spreads to the rest of the body.
 Symptoms can include diarrhea or bloody stool, cramping, weight loss, or any noticeable change in your bowel habits.
 But often, by the time you’d experience any of these symptoms, the cancer could have already spread or progressed to a more severe stage.
 That’s why screening is something every adult needs to take seriously.
 It plays a key role in early detection of colorectal cancer (and other potential health issues), and could truly be the difference between life and death in some cases.
 “It is our hope that widespread adoption of this guideline will have a major impact on the incidence, suffering, and mortality caused by CRC,” study authors told Science Daily.
 (Here are the silent signs of colorectal cancer to watch out for.)

 If you are 45 or older and have not yet been screened for colorectal cancer, be sure to discuss the new guidelines with your primary care physician at your next appointment.
-In the meantime, follow one of these 30 easy ways to prevent cancer in your everyday life.
+In the meantime, learn the simple ways you can prevent cancer in your everyday life.